MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 1. Sign in to [**Microsoft Endpoint Manager admin center**](https://endpoint.microsoft.com/), select **Devices** > **Configuration profiles** > **+** **Create profile**.
 2. Under **Platform**, select **Windows 10 and later** >
 3. Under ****Profile type**,** select **Templates** and then select **Device restrictions (Windows 10 Team)**
-4. Select **Create**.
-5. Add a name and select **Next.**
+4. Select **Create**, add a name and then select **Next.**
-6. You can now browse and select preset device restriction settings for Surface Hub across the following categories: Apps and experience, Azure operational insights, Maintenance, Session, and Wireless projection.
+6. You can now browse and choose from preset device restriction settings for Surface Hub across the following categories: Apps and experience, Azure operational insights, Maintenance, Session, and Wireless projection.
 The example shown in the following figure specifies a 4-hour maintenance window and a 15 minute timeout for screen, sleep and session resume.

      ![Configure Surface Hub settings with Intune device restriction profile](images/sh-device-restrictions.png)

 For more information about creating and managing profiles, see [Restrict devices features using policy in Microsoft Intune](https://docs.microsoft.com/mem/intune/configuration/device-restrictions-configure#create-the-profile).